Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 1. **Setup:** Requires OpenPose hand model files in `assets/openpose_models/hand/`
 2. **Connect Video Source:** Connect Webcam or Video File Loader's `Source ID` to `Source In`
 3. **Adjust Confidence:** Lower values for sensitive detection, higher for reliable detection
+4. **Define Zones (UI Overlay):**
+   - Hold Ctrl and Left-drag to draw zone rectangles for the active color; Right-drag to erase
+   - Click color swatches to pick the active zone (Red/Green/Blue/Yellow)
+   - Zone gates are high if any detected keypoint is inside a zone area
-4. **Map Gestures:** Connect finger joint positions to synthesis parameters
+5. **Map Gestures:** Connect finger joint positions to synthesis parameters
 5. **Example Patches:**
    - **Gesture Control:** Map thumb position to filter cutoff, index position to VCO frequency
    - **Finger Tracking:** Use individual finger tips for multi-parameter control